ypiel-talend/chrono-task-ai/README.md

 A powerful Java 25 + JavaFX Application for daily task management, time tracking, and Jira integration.

+The project is called `Chrono Task AI` not because it proposes AI features, but because it has been mostly developed by Google Antigravity AI-powered integrated development environment.
+It is a project to test this tool.

 ## Features & Usage

 ### 1. Task Management